 I would recommend going for a day trip to Hakone too.
 Its a great Japanese day out by train, walk (on the Edo walk), boat, cable car, Gondola and funicular railway.
 And all in the shodow of Fuji San.

 Another day trip is the Nikko area with its cultural theme parks.
 Its harder to travel there as its more designed for locals.

-So get your 14 day JR rail pass and get going! almost 8 years ago
+So get your 14 day JR rail pass and get going! about 8 years ago